Cookie preferences

 What does your innovation look like in practice?

-Our experience with awareness campaigns allows for the targeting of specific geographic locations and demographic groups efficiently and inexpensively.
+Furthermore, our experience with awareness campaigns allows us to target specific geographic locations and demographic groups efficiently and inexpensively.
 This allows parents anywhere to provide free learning content to their children in support of their education.

 How has it been spreading?

-Distribution - We average 100,000 downloads per month.
-Our complete content suite has surpassed 3.5 million downloads and we have reached all 195 countries in the world.
-Furthermore, as of 2022 there are 6.567 billion smartphone subscriptions in the world, which indicates a highly enabling environment for digital learning tools.
+We have reached all 195 countries worldwide, and as of 2022, there are 6.567 billion smartphone subscriptions globally, indicating a highly enabling environment for digital learning tools.

-For example, using a digital marketing approach, we reached 100K Ukrainian learners within 100 days of the invasion starting.
+Using a digital marketing approach, we reached 100K Ukrainian learners within the first 100 days of the invasion.

-We aim to reach 20 million learners over the next 3 years, and hope you will be part of that journey!
+We aim to reach 20 million learners over the next 3 years.

 If I want to try it, what should I do?